 - Conditions that lower immunity such as HIV, organ transplant or immunosuppressive drugs.

-Having any one or more of these risk factors does not mean that you will definitely get cervical cancer.
+Having any one or more of the risk factors of cervical cancer does not mean that you will definitely get cervical cancer.
 Consulting a top oncologist in your area is the best way to understand if you are at risk for cervical cancer.

 Symptoms of Cervical Squamous Cell Carcinoma